Stargazing guide: UK's dark sky sites, best places to stargaze, plus how to get started

 What equipment do you need for stargazing?

 For stargazing, you simply need to choose your spot and look up.
-You don’t necessarily need a telescope; even a pair of good 10 x 50 binoculars will let you see the moons of Jupiter and the Andromeda galaxy.
+You don’t necessarily need a telescope; even a pair of good 10x50 binoculars will let you see the moons of Jupiter and the Andromeda galaxy.

 Take a blanket or camping mat to lie on to keep you warm.
 You’ll be able to enjoy the experience more if you’re not trying to stargaze by craning your neck while standing up.
+If you're going out in the winter, don't forget to layer up in cold weather gear to keep toasty.

 Bring a torch, but tape a red light filter onto it or use a rear bike light as a torch – red light will affect your night vision much less than a bright white light.